-A Benefit Corporation offers many benefits for a socially conscious enterprise, but there are several legal and administrative requirements.
+Establishing your business as a Benefit Corporation offers many benefits for a socially conscious enterprise, but there are several legal and administrative requirements to be aware of before taking the leap.

 First, much like a nonprofit, Benefit Corporations in California have a “general public purpose” baked into their corporate DNA.
 They can also have a specific purpose – which can include concerns like preserving the environment, promoting economic opportunity, or improving human health.